 Won a jury verdict for the defendant in a federal civil rights/breach of contract action against the Yonkers School Board.

-Won summary judgment for the defendant in a sexual harassment litigation matter.
-Decision was affirmed by the Second Circuit.
+Won a summary judgment for the defendant in a sexual harassment litigation matter.
+The decision was affirmed by the Second Circuit.

 Honors & Awards